 Significance & Legacy

 First Romanian tri-service (land, naval, air) military operation.
-Prevented the Bolshevization of Moldavia and secured the strategic rear of the Romanian army.
+Prevented the Bolshevization of Moldova and secured the strategic rear of the Romanian army.
 In 1921, Galați was decorated with both the Italian Croce di Guerra and the French Croix de Guerre for the defense.

 Frequently Asked Questions